dhoelle/redactr/README.md

 ## Example (CLI)

-_Note: the following examples use JSON, but `redactr` is (mostly) content agnostic_

-Set some environment variables, which `redactr` will use to encode and decode secrets:
+First, set some environment variables, which `redactr` will use to redact and unredact secrets:

 ```
 export AES_KEY="xuY6/V0ZE29RtPD3TNWga/EkdU3XYsPtBIk8U4nzZyc="